underanalyzed/underanalyzed.github.io/_posts/2015-03-16-customization-of-vrealize-automation-email-notifications.md

 <!--more-->
 <h2><b>Getting Started with Message Templates</b></h2>
 vRealize Automation uses a folder structure to determine the appropriate template to user based on the context of the tenant.
 Templates files are written in Apache Velocity, an easy to use Java-based template engine.
-Learn more about the simple directives used in the .vm template files in the <a href="http://velocity.apache.org/engine/devel/user-guide.html#Directives" target="_blank">Apache Velocity User Guide</a>.
+Learn more about the simple directives used in the .vm template files in the <a href="http://velocity.apache.org/engine/devel/user-guide.html#Directives" >Apache Velocity User Guide</a>.
 <h3><b>Deploy the Sample Templates</b></h3>
 To use message templates in vRealize Automation, you must first obtain the sample templates, customize those templates that you need, and save the templates in the file system of your vRealize Automation appliance(s).

-These templates are provided in VMware <a href="http://kb.vmware.com/kb/2088805" target="_blank">KB 2088805</a>.
+These templates are provided in VMware <a href="http://kb.vmware.com/kb/2088805" >KB 2088805</a>.
 Download and copy the vrealize_automation.tar.gz to root "/" the vRealize Automation appliance file system.
 <ul>
 	<li>From Windows, SCP the file to the vRealize Automation appliance with a utility like WinSCP.</li>
 </ul>